107208579/mqtt2caldav/README.md

 **EVENT :: Categories**
 Specifies the category/categories for a calendar event.
+This field is commonly used for 'Tags' in various calendar apps.
 ```
 "EVENT_CATEGORIES"
 ```
 * "Visit"
 * "Meeting"
-* "Appointment"
+* "Beachy Beach\\\\, Sandy Sand\\\\, Sunny Sun"
 * ...
 <br />
 <br />